 - ovarian reserve,

-- number of eggs created in a given cycle,
+- number of eggs created in each cycle,

 - age of embryo(s) at the time of transfer

-What is unseen in many statistics are the number of women who are denied treatment because one or more of the above-mentioned factors doesn’t meet the clinic’s criteria.
-For example, many clinics will not accept women older than 39 with FSH levels above 15, or women anticipated making less than two eggs in each cycle.
-If you have poor ranges for any of the above, the SART data may be a meaningless guide to gauge what you can expect, since it largely represents women with the “best” fertility health.
+What is unseen in many statistics are the number of women who are denied treatment because one or more of the above-mentioned factors do not meet a clinic’s criteria.
+For example, some clinics may not accept women older than 39 with FSH levels above 15, or women anticipated making less than two eggs in each cycle.
+If you have “poor ranges” for any of the above, the SART data may be a meaningless guide to gauge what you can expect, since it largely represents women with the “best” fertility health.

-In addition, most published data measures success of conventional IVF, not natural cycles and Freeze-All cycles.
-This fact is an unfortunate drawback of reporting success data (for the industry and the consumer) because many clinics select only ideal candidates to make their success rate data higher.
-Furthermore, clinics also cancel cycles for women who have been accepted into the IVF program and these cancellation rates (cycles cancelled before egg retrieval) are high, falling between 8 % and 19%.
+In addition, for many years, most published data measures success of conventional IVF, not natural cycles, and Freeze-All cycles.
+This fact is an unfortunate drawback of reporting success data (for the industry and the consumer) because some clinics may select only ideal candidates to make their success rate data higher.
+Furthermore, some clinics may also cancel cycles for women who have been accepted into the IVF program and these cancellation rates (cycles cancelled before egg retrieval) are high, falling between 8 % and 19%.

-Dr. Craig’s philosophy to treat all women is patient-friendly, FSH-friendly and age-friendly.
-It does not include strict criteria designed to limit care or boost our success data.
+Dr. Craig’s philosophy to treat all women is patient-friendly, FSH-friendly, and age-friendly.
+His fertility treatment philosophy does not include strict criteria designed to limit care or boost our success data.
 We know that taking on very difficult infertility cases can lower our overall success rate, but we are committed to providing treatment to all those who seek it, regardless of the difficulty of their case.